mesg-foundation/awesome/.github/ISSUE_TEMPLATE/service.md

 ## Replace with the name of the first event

-Enter here the description of the first event.
+Enter the description of the first event here.
-- Describe what the event is about
+- Describe what the event is
 - Describe its data

 ## Replace with the name of the second event